mreidss/MightyUrl/README.md

 # MightyUrl

 Mighty Url is a simple NodeJs application that converts long urls into a shorter form.
+I named it MightyUrl because its like tinyUrl with a twist that is similar to my name Mitch :)

 ## Technology